lkesteloot/unsong/unsong.md

 “HELLO PRESIDENT NIXON.
 THIS IS THE ARCHANGEL URIEL.
 I APOLOGIZE FOR RECENT DISRUPTIONS.
 THE MACHINERY OF THE UNIVERSE HAS BEEN SEVERELY DAMAGED.
 I AM WORKING TO CONTAIN THE EFFECTS, BUT AT THIS POINT MY POWER IS LIMITED BECAUSE I AM STILL MOSTLY METAPHORICAL.
 PLEASE INFORM EVERYONE THAT I REGRET THE INCONVENIENCE.
 AS COMPENSATION FOR YOUR TROUBLE, I HAVE GIVEN EVERY HUMAN THE ABILITY TO PLAY THE PIANO.”

 “Wait just a moment here,” said Nixon.
-“Wait just an [expletive deleted] moment!”
+“Wait just an [open-bracket]expletive deleted] moment!”

 No response.